-The RSA library is delivered as object code or object code and in this way integrated in the user software.
+The RSA library is delivered as object code and in this way integrated in the user software.
 The RSA library can perform RSA operations from 512 to 4096 bits.
 Depending on the customer's choice, the TOE can be delivered with the 4096 code portion or with the 2048 code portion only.
 The 2048 code portion is included in both.

-Parts of the evaluation are only operations with key length from 1024 bits to 2048 bits, and 4096 bits with or without making use of the CRT5.
-Note that key lengths below 1024 bit are not included in the certificate.
+Part of the evaluation are the RSA straight operations with key length from 1024 Bits to 2048 Bits, and the RSA CRT5 operations with key lengths of 1024 Bits to 4096 Bits.
+Note that key lengths below 1024 Bits are not included in the certificate.

 The EC library is used to provide a high level interface to Elliptic Curve cryptography and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
-The EC library is delivered as object code or object code and in this way integrated in the user software.
-The EC library can perform EC operations on elliptic curve parameters with key lengths up to 533 bits.
-Included in the evaluation are only operations with key length of 192 to 521 bits.
+The EC library is delivered as object code and in this way integrated in the user software.
+The EC library is delivered as object code and in this way integrated in the user software.
+The certification covers the standard NIST [14] and Brainpool [15] Elliptic Curves with key lengths of 192 to 521 Bits, due to national AlS32 regulations by the BSI.
+Note that there are numerous other curve types, being also secure in terms of side channel attacks on this TOE, which can the user optionally add in the composition certification process.

 The SHA-2 library provides the calculation of a hash value of freely chosen data input in the CPU.
 The SHA-2 library is delivered as object code and is in this way available for the user software.
 This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
-The use for keyed hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+The use for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of this TOE.